MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/answer-prompts.md

 In the body parameter of the request, you use the `id`, `key`, or `name` parameter to identify the prompt and the type parameter to specify the prompt type.
 For the parameters where you would have provided a prompt answer, you leave the value blank.

-## Reprompt
+## Re-prompt

 You can use a REST API to cause a prompted document or dossier to be re-prompted.
-You cannot currently use a REST API to specifically reprompt a report.
+You cannot currently use a REST API to specifically re-prompt a report.

-## Nested Prompts
+## Nested prompts

 It is possible that the report, dossier, or document contains nested prompts which need to be resolved prior to fetching data.
 These prompts can be nested _n_ levels deep, so this workflow may need to be iterated over.